reugn/async/README.md

 * **Task** - A data type for controlling possibly lazy and asynchronous computations.
 * **Once** - An object similar to sync.Once having the Do method taking `f func() (T, error)` and returning `(T, error)`.
 * **Value** - An object similar to atomic.Value, but without the consistent type constraint.
+* **CyclicBarrier** - A reusable synchronization primitive that allows a group of goroutines to wait for each other to reach a common barrier point.
 * **WaitGroupContext** - A WaitGroup with the `context.Context` support for graceful unblocking.
 * **ReentrantLock** - A mutex that allows goroutines to enter into the lock on a resource more than once.
 * **PriorityLock** - A non-reentrant mutex that allows for the specification of lock acquisition priority.